stangeorge/learn-go/index.md

 	}
 	timeTaken(fourTimes, 40)

->&ast; 4 times in a row: Fibonacci Using Recursion
+> * 4 times in a row: Fibonacci Using Recursion
 >: 102334155:  599.31207ms
 >: 102334155:  659.258468ms
 >: 102334155:  631.379041ms